lineklemensen/PRJ3/docs/report/05 - Technical analysis/01 - Technical analysis.md

 ## Motor control speed

 There are two different kind of motor control speed we have chosen to look into for this project.
-Those we have picked to are Proportional-intergral-derivative controller, PID control for short [@https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller] and Linear interpolation [@https://en.wikipedia.org/wiki/Linear_interpolation].
+Those we have picked to are Proportional-integral-derivative controller, PID control for short [@https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller] and Linear interpolation [@https://en.wikipedia.org/wiki/Linear_interpolation].

 ### Similarities:
-Since both PID control and interpolation have mane simlarities because of their purpose alines with good control quality and motor speed changes will we start witht the alikeness of the 2.
+Since both PID control and interpolation have mane similarities because of their purpose alines with good control quality and motor speed changes will we start with the alikeness of the 2.

-They both deal with speed transition, where PID tires to bring the actual speed of the object to act as smoothly to the target as possible by adjusting the input thoughout the travel
+They both deal with speed transition, where PID tires to bring the actual speed of the object to act as smoothly to the target as possible by adjusting the input throughout the travel
 Where interpolation on the other hand creates a smooth ramp from one point to another.

-Both aswell try to avoid sudden jumps in speed, Where PID control will naturally dampen if it overshoot and it is well tuned and Linear interpolation prevents step changes by gradually ramping thoughout.
+Both as well try to avoid sudden jumps in speed, Where PID control will naturally dampen if it overshoot and it is well tuned and Linear interpolation prevents step changes by gradually ramping throughout.
-For stability reason and cost reduction, they try to improve the life spans of the motor and mechanical safte by smoothing out motor control and not doing sudden changes in the speed which stresses the gears, belts etc.
+For stability reason and cost reduction, they try to improve the life spans of the motor and mechanical safety by smoothing out motor control and not doing sudden changes in the speed which stresses the gears, belts etc.

 ### Differences:
 Even with lots of similarities they complete the task very differently.

 Starting with PID control, what is it?
-PID control is a control method with a closed loop where the motor speed will be adjusted based on the error between the actual speed and target speed using proportional intergral and derivative terms.
+PID control is a control method with a closed loop where the motor speed will be adjusted based on the error between the actual speed and target speed using proportional integral and derivative terms.

 #### Pros
 PID compensates for the load changes since it keeps on changing the whole time, which also makes the driving smooth and that we can accurately track the speed